-3.3.2.3 The pump shall be fitted on the delivery side with a test valve with a short openended discharge pipe.
-The effective area through the valve and pipe shall be adequate to permit the release of the required pump output while maintaining the pressure in the system specified in 3.3.3.2.

-3.3.2.4 The sea inlet to the pump shall wherever possible be in the space containing the pump and shall be so arranged that when the ship is afloat it will not be necessary to shut off the supply of sea water to the pump for any purpose other than the inspection or repair of the pump.

-3.3.2.5 Provision shall be made for connection of the main supply piping with the ship's fire main.
-A lockable non-return shut-off valve shall be fitted at the connection concerned.
+- 3.3.2.3 The pump shall be fitted on the delivery side with a test valve with a short openended discharge pipe.
+The effective area through the valve and pipe shall be adequate to permit the release of the required pump output while maintaining the pressure in the system specified in 3.3.3.2. - 3.3.2.4 The sea inlet to the pump shall wherever possible be in the space containing the pump and shall be so arranged that when the ship is afloat it will not be necessary to shut off the supply of sea water to the pump for any purpose other than the inspection or repair of the pump. - 3.3.2.5 Provision shall be made for connection of the main supply piping with the ship's fire main.
+A non-return shut-off valve shall be fitted at the connection concerned and shall be equipped with a locking device preventing unintended opening.